SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 ## SEQR Payment in Python

-Create a a bill and publish it to the app (java):
+Create a a bill and publish it to the app (python):

 {% highlight python %}
 # create an invoice